HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators.rst

-one_hot                                  Yes      Yes      Yes       Yes      Yes       No       No     torch.nn.functional pad                                      Yes      Yes      No        No       No        No       No     torch.nn.functional pixel_shuffle                            Yes      Yes      Yes       No       Yes       Yes      Yes    torch.nn.functional relu                                     Yes      Yes      Yes       No       No        No       No     torch.nn.functional relu\_                                   Yes      Yes      Yes       No       No        No       No     torch.nn.functional rrelu                                    Yes      Yes      No        No       No        No       No     torch.nn.functional
+one_hot                                  Yes      Yes      Yes       Yes      Yes       No       No     torch.nn.functional pad                                      Yes      Yes      No        No       No        No       No     torch.nn.functional pixel_shuffle                            Yes      Yes      Yes       No       Yes       Yes      Yes    torch.nn.functional prelu                                    Yes      Yes      No        No       No        No       No     torch.nn.functional relu                                     Yes      Yes      Yes       No       No        No       No     torch.nn.functional relu\_                                   Yes      Yes      Yes       No       No        No       No     torch.nn.functional rrelu                                    Yes      Yes      No        No       No        No       No     torch.nn.functional